Jeffawe/PythonHangmanGame/README.md

 ## Usage

-After running the Flask application, you can play the Hangman game by guessing letters.
+After running the Flask application, you can play the Hangman game by guessing letters or the entire word.
 The game will keep track of your guesses and update the display accordingly.
 Try to guess the hidden word before you run out of attempts!

 ## Contributing